Sales language is used specifically in the context of making sales.

 Now there are a number of errors in those statements written above which I'm not going to go into now.
 Suffice to say, three strikes and you're out.

 Now compare this with a salesperson who thinks about the language they use.
 This salesperson may well say, "This product landed on my desk and I immediately thought it would be of use for you.
 The reason I'm here is because I'm just not quite sure how much benefit it will have in your business."
 Then when the prospect shows interest the response is more likely to be something like, "So this product is useful, isn't it? ...
 So how do we proceed now?"
-Then towards the end of the call when checking the motivation of the prospect this salesperson could say, "... don't take this sample unless you really want to test it this month, because I have a lot of other customers waiting to try it right now."Hopefully, you can see the differences in these two scenarios and the better use of language in the second.
+Then towards the end of the call when checking the motivation of the prospect this salesperson could say, "... don't take this sample unless you really want to test it this month, because I have a lot of other customers waiting to try it right now."

 It is often said that "a picture is worth 1000 words" I believe that in terms of sales language that the converse is also true, that is to say, "A word can be worth a 1000 pictures".

 The info is very helpful and productive...
 Gurbir Singh